mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 .. _crystal_ug:
-.. currentmodule:: lada.crystal
+.. currentmodule:: pylada.crystal

 Creating and Manipulating crystal structures
 ********************************************

-A good way to learn is to play with LaDa directly in the python interpreter.
+A good way to learn is to play with Pylada directly in the python interpreter.
 Best of all, use the enhanced shell `ipython`_.
 It comes with many goodies.
 For instance tab-completion.
 Or inline help.
 E.g., once you have typed up the first example below, try ``structure.[TAB]`` and see what it tells you.
 Then try